muratk3n/thirdwave/en/tweets/2019/week30.md

 ---

 Johnson and Nixon did more for moon landing than JFK.
-Johnson recommended moonlanding as a goal to him.
+Johnson recommended moonlanding as a goal to begin with.
 But JFK looks good on TV (and is a LTCB type like Beto always getting more accolades than they deserve) so he is sadly the "front man" for this historical moment.

 *2019-7-20 11:42:55*